The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: The nature of EP250108a/SN 2025kg

 \subsection{Origin of the X-ray emission}

-The luminous X-ray signal can be explained by the existence of considerable material moving at high space velocities.
-For our models, we use the framework developed in Fryer et al. (in prep) where bremsstrahlung emission arises either from shock heating in the supernova blastwave or from the propagation of a failed jet through the star or clumpy stellar wind.
-The fastest ejecta is described as a distribution of velocities and the combined emission from this distribution produces the observed X-rays.
+Having established that the same thermal transient is unlikely to generate both the X-ray and optical emission, we now investigate the source of the FXT itself.
+The luminous X-ray signal can be explained through Bremsstrahlung emission arising from a large mass of material moving at a high velocity.
+From the massive star progenitor of EP250108a, this could be from either shock heating in the supernova blastwave or the propagation of a failed jet through the star or clumpy stellar wind.
+Here, we use the framework developed in Fryer et al. (in prep) to explore these possibilities.

+The fastest ejecta is described by a distribution of velocities and the combined emission from this distribution produces the observed X-rays.
 For the energy distribution of high-velocity ejecta, we use a simple power-law:

 where $\Gamma$ is the Lorentz factor, $\beta$ is the velocity divided by the speed of light and $p$ describes the velocity distribution.
 We explore two different engine scenarios known to power massive star explosions.
 The first is a convective engine where the core collapse results in a hot proto-neutron star \citep[e.g.][]{Woosley93,Herant94} and is expected in the vast majority of core collapse supernovae.
 The neutrino luminosity of the remnant drives a blastwave which generates a relativistic component ($\Gamma_{\rm max} ~\sim 2$) from shock acceleration as it exits the star.
 The second is a collapsar engine where the star explodes through a combination of disk winds and collimated jets.
 This engine was invoked to explain long GRBs and their associated Ic-BL supernovae \citep{MacFadyen99,Woosley06} and may also explain other Ic-BLs \citep{Fryer24}.
-In this case, the jet fails to efficiently break out and the resulting ejecta is a semi-relativistic cocoon ($\Gamma_{\rm max} \sim 5-10$) of a baryon-loaded jet ejecta.
+In this case, the jet fails to efficiently break out of the star's outer envelope or CSM and the resulting ejecta is a semi-relativistic cocoon ($\Gamma_{\rm max} \sim 5-10$) of a baryon-loaded jet ejecta.
 For this failed jet model, we assume the velocity distribution is relatively flat ($p=0-0.5$).
 For the convective engine, we use steeper slopes ($p \sim 2-4$) to match shock acceleration as the blastwave breaks out of the star~\citep{2001ApJ...551..946T}.